 Touch the Liberty Bell!

 When we started our 50 capitols quest, we discovered that every state has a full-size copy of the original liberty bell.
 Unlike the original one in Independence Hall in Pennsylvania, you actually can TOUCH this liberty bell.
-In 1950, the United States Treasury Department donated this replica to the people of Rhode Island.
+In 1950, the United States Treasury Department donated this replica to the people of Alaska.
 It looks just like the original one.
 The last time they rang the Pennsylvania Liberty Bell was in 1835 when it cracked at the funeral of Chief Justice John Marshall.

 Since we like bucket lists, we decided to try to visit all the liberty bell replicas.
 So far, we have been successful in most places, but not in Boston because Massachusetts locked up their liberty bell.
 What a contradiction!
 So the fact that the Alaska Capitol gives free entry to its liberty bell made us happy.